 In 1959, God began to stir in the hearts of a few men and women the desire to advance the Gospel in South Florida by planting a new church.
-The Everglades Presbytery would call it the Coral Ridge Presbyterian Church of Fort Lauderdale.
+The Everglades Presbytery would call it the Coral Ridge Presbyterian Church of Fort Lauderdale, and was officially chartered in 1960.
 A few local ministers from Bethany Presbyterian Church became the sponsoring committee and filled the pulpit until a pastor was found.

 MCNAB ELEMENTARY SCHOOL

 On May 3, 1959, the first church service was held in the McNab Elementary School cafetorium, with 38 in attendance.
 Despite hard bench seats and the lack of air-conditioning, God began to gather a group of people who were to form the core of this new church.
 The Presbytery appointed Coral Ridge’s first pastor in June of 1959, D. James Kennedy, a 28-year-old from Tampa.